Agyemang Opoku: Club career

-Born in Obuasi, Ashanti, Opoku began his career at the AshantiGold Soccer Academy and was promoted to Ashanti Gold S.C.
+Born in Sunyani, Bono, Opoku began his career at the Goldfields Soccer Academy Sunyani and was promoted to Ashanti Gold S.C.
 He left Ashanti Gold and moved to Tunisian side Club Sportif Sfaxien as a free agent in January 2007.

 In December 2008, Opoku signed with Al Sadd of the Qatar Stars League.
 On 22 February 2011, he joined another Qatari club Al-Ahli on a three-month loan deal from Al Sadd.

 Opoku signed a contract with Bulgarian side Levski Sofia during the summer of 2012 and made his official debut for the team on 26 July 2012, in a 1–3 away loss against FK Sarajevo in a UEFA Europa League match.
 His first and only game in the league was on 25 August 2012, in the 2–0 away win over Montana.
 The contract with Levski Sofia ended on 27 October 2012 due to injuries.